 Mislabelling Parblue as "Aqua"

-The most common trade error: a Parblue bird (B1/B2) is passed off as "Aqua" without clarification.
-Parblue and Aqua Homo are visually distinct, the face mask yellowing of Parblue is the key diagnostic, but sellers and buyers alike sometimes use "Aqua" as a catch-all for any turquoise bird.
-When you acquire a bird as Aqua Homo, confirm that the face mask is pure orange, not yellow-tinted.
-A yellow face on a turquoise bird means Parblue or Yellow Face Aqua, not pure Aqua Homo.
+The most common trade error: a Parblue bird (bl1 // bl2) is described as "Aqua" without clarification.
+Parblue and Aqua Homo are visually distinct, the face mask yellowing of Parblue is the key diagnostic, but breeders and keepers alike sometimes use "Aqua" as a catch-all for any turquoise bird.
+When you acquire a bird as Aqua Homo, check that the mask has faded toward light pink rather than carrying a yellow or cream cast.
+A yellow face on a turquoise bird means Parblue or Yellow Face Aqua, not Aqua Homo.

 Treating a green split as a non-carrier